Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Comparative Validation on Large Models

 The data generation process begins with a document symbol \( S \), which expands into multiple document segments \( D_i \).
 Each segment represents a hierarchical unit, such as a section or paragraph, that further decomposes into sentences.
 The \texttt{shuffle} operator applied at the document level randomizes the order of these units, preventing the model from overfitting to a fixed sequence order.
 Within each sentence, the production rules distinguish between two types: assertions and questions.
 Assertions combine subjects, verbs, and objects into simple or compound statements, while questions invert the order of these components to form interrogative patterns.
 This hierarchical design captures the syntactic relationships found in natural language, even though the tokens themselves remain abstract.

 Terminal symbols (\(\text{S}_i\), \(\text{V}_i\), and \(\text{O}_i\)) correspond to vocabulary items.
 Each set of terminals is sampled from a Zipf distribution to reflect the frequency imbalance typical of real linguistic data.
-Nonterminal symbols like \(\text{Subject}\), \(\text{Verb}\), and \(\text{Object}\) expand into these terminal choices, while optional permutation functions \(\mathrm{PermuteOrder}_{D_i}\) introduce local variability across document segments.
-The resulting sentences maintain syntactic coherence while allowing statistical diversity.
+Nonterminal symbols like \(\text{Subject}\), \(\text{Verb}\), and \(\text{Object}\) expand into these terminal choices.
+Context-sensitivity is introduced via permutation functions \(\mathrm{PermuteOrder}_{D_i}\), that assigns different terminal production probabilities across different documents.
+Formally, for a document $D_i$ and syntactic category $C$, let $\mathcal{V}_C$ be the standard ordered set of terminal symbols.
+The document-specific vocabulary ordering is defined by applying a random permutation $\pi_{D_i, C}$ to this set: